awslabs/containers-cost-allocation-dashboard/README.md

 For clarifications on issues that may be encountered when querying the Allocation On-Demand API (such as slow response time or memory issues):<br />
 Please see the "Clarifications on the Allocation On-Demand API" part on the Appendix.

+### Encrypting Data In-Transit

+This solution supports encrypting the data between the data collection pod and the Kubecost pod, in-transit.<br />
+To enable this, please follow the "Enabling Encryption In-Transit Between the Data Collection Pod and Kubecost Pod" section in the Appendix.

 ## Requirements

 1. An S3 bucket, which will be used to store the Kubecost data